XaviOutside/osclass/README.md

 OTHERS:

-There is a INSTALL.sh file if you want to launch without docker-compose.
+There is an INSTALL.sh file if you want to launch without docker-compose.